DanielRazal/QA-Automation-Project/README.md

 # QA-Automation-Project

 ## Overview
-My project, **QA-Automation-Project**, is a final project completed during my college studies.
+This project is a practice environment for automation using Selenium in Python, **QA-Automation-Project**, is a final project completed during my college studies.
 We developed a QA automation system using an HTML page that executes five functions in the MAIN file.
 By focusing on best practices and utilizing effective tools, we achieved a score of 100, highlighting the quality of our work.

 ## Installation